httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 | Allows changing the request method from POST to GET | 301       | 302       |
 | Does not allow changing the request method          | 308       | 307       |

-A common use-case for redirects that change the request method to GET, is communicate to a browser that the result of an operation can be found at a different location.
+A common use-case for redirects that change the request method to GET is to communicate to the browser that the result of an operation can be found at a different location.
 The appropriate status code for this is 303 See Other.
-This status code is widely supported and the recommended status code for these purposes.
+This status code is widely supported and is the recommended status code for such purposes.

 As noted in {{?I-D.ietf-httpbis-semantics}}, a user agent is allowed to automatically follow a 3xx redirect that has a Location response header field, even if they don't understand the semantics of